SpigotMC/BungeeCord/README.md

-BungeeCord with build in AntiBot protection.
+BungeeCord with built in AntiBot protection.
 (Russian lang)
 ==========

 Video